 From the below screenshot you can observe that,

-- In solution explorer we have Dim Customer dimension under the Dimensions folder.
+- In the solution explorer, we have Dim Customer dimension under the Dimensions folder.

 - Attributes pane have only the selected attributes (Columns).
-These are the ones we selected while creating Dimension using Dimension Wizard.
+These are the ones we chose while creating Dimension using Dimension Wizard.

-- Hierarchies pane is empty because we haven’t created any User Defined Hierarchies yet.
+- Hierarchies pane is empty because we haven’t created any User Defined Hierarchy yet.

-- Data Source View will show all the available columns in Dim Customer table.
+- Data Source View will show all the available columns in the Dim Customer table.

-Well we successfully created our First Dimension in SQL Server Analysis Services
+Well we successfully created our First Dimension in SSAS